Like Most of 2016, NYC’s New Year’s Eve Security Plan Includes Garbage Element

-Around 7,000 officers will participate in the New Year’s safety plan, which will include helicopter, water, street, and public transit patrols, as well as a larger-than-usual law enforcement presence at Central Park, Coney Island, and “houses of worship.”
+Around 7,000 officers will participate in the New Year’s safety plan, which will include helicopter, water, street, and public-transit patrols, as well as a larger-than-usual law-enforcement presence at Central Park, Coney Island, and “houses of worship.”
 Meanwhile, the estimated 2 million masochists headed to Times Square for the ball drop will be subjected to metal and radiation detectors, as well as bag checks.
-In addition to the regularly-scheduled street shutdowns, 57th and 59th Streets will be closed to traffic between 6th and 8th avenue, apparently to keep motorists from getting too close to Trump Tower (the President-elect is expected to be at the Mar-a-Lago this weekend).
+In addition to the regularly scheduled street shutdowns, 57th and 59th Streets will be closed to traffic between Sixth and Eighth Avenues, apparently to keep motorists from getting too close to Trump Tower (the president-elect is expected to be at Mar-a-Lago this weekend).

 Also new: security assistance from the Sanitation Department.
 Given concerns about someone copying the methods of the Nice and Berlin terrorists, who killed and injured hundreds by driving into crowds of pedestrians, law enforcement has been experimenting with using Sanitation Department trucks as blockades, filling them with sand and parking them along the Macy’s Thanksgiving Day Parade route and outside of Trump Tower on Election Day.
 When full of sand, the vehicles weigh nearly 32 tons, making them “pretty immovable,” according to Sanitation Department spokesperson Vito Turso.
 This Saturday, Coney Island, Central Park, and Times Square will be protected by a combined 65 garbage trucks — a fitting tribute to a truly garbage year.